SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 I still like challenges.
 I just waste my time elsewhere than my major.

+Just as that says, be healthy, wealthy and wise.

+Also, as always We know, you always come back to the basics.

+But I should not do like this: He has too pride to accept any help.

+Even, I had developed an outgoing personality to mask my deep insecurities.

+No-matter jobless or unemployment stress.

 ### 2.1Refer

 1.[(HelpGuide)Job Loss and Unemployment Stress](https://www.helpguide.org/articles/stress/job-loss-and-unemployment-stress.htm).